aptech/docs/docs/CR-filesa.rst

 ----------------
 .. function:: filesa(n)

     :param n: file specification to search for.
 Can include path.
-Wildcards are allowed in  n.
+Wildcards are allowed in *n*.
     :type n: string

-    :returns: y (*Nx1 string array of all file names that match*), or null string if none are found.
+    :returns: y (*Nx1 string array*), all file names that match or null string if none are found.

 Remarks
 -------

-y will contain file names only; any path information that was passed is dropped.
+*y* will contain file names only; any path information that was passed is dropped.